Oslo Cruise Port Guide, Norway (UPDATED 2023)

 • Oslo Hop on hop off sightseeing buses are available within a 5-10 minute walking distance from the Oslo cruise terminal.
 Wherever your ship docks (there are a few other piers close by without any facilities), it is easy to reach Hop on hop off bus stop.
 The bus stop is Akershus Fortress and Castle/Cruise Ship Terminal.
 The loop takes 70 minutes and it includes stops at major city attractions: the Vigeland Sculpture Park, the Norwegian Museum of Cultural History, the Fram Polar Ship Museum, the Kon-Tiki Museum, the Viking Ship Museum, the National Opera House, the Historical Museum, the Norwegian Parliament, the Nobel Peace Center, Karl Johans Gate, and others.
 Check out Oslo Hop on Hop off bus tours on Viator and Get Your Guide

-• Get the Oslo Pass and access more than 30 museums and attractions, free public transport (zone 1 and 2), discounts and special offers at shops and restaurants, and much more.
+• Get the Oslo Pass and access more than 30 museums and attractions, free public transport (zones 1 and 2), discounts and special offers at shops and restaurants, and much more.
 Book Oslo Pass online

 • Oslo Airport is located 48 km/30 miles (a 40-minute drive) northeast of Oslo cruise port.